QMK: Repeat Key

 function returns a signed

-count of how many times the key has been repeated or reverse repeated.
+count of how many times the key has been repeated or alternate repeated.

 When a key is pressed as usual, get_repeat_key_count()